-On Veterans Day, we have a message from a BIO Board member and military veteran about biotech’s important role in supporting veterans and their families—watch the recent BIO Patient Advocacy Veterans Day Coffee Chat, or keep reading.
+On Veterans Day, we have a message from a Biotechnology Innovation Organization (BIO) Board member and military veteran about biotech’s important role in supporting veterans and their families.

 Veterans Day is a day to “think about how we can work together and think about ways to give back to those who have served,” said John Crowley, CEO of Amicus Therapeutics, which researches therapies for rare diseases including Batten and Pompe.
 Crowley is also a U.S. Navy veteran who served in three active-duty tours, including a combat tour in Afghanistan.

-“This whole notion of service and sacrifice is something incredibly important for all of us,” he said.
+“This whole notion of service and sacrifice is something incredibly important for all of us,” he said during a BIO Patient Advocacy Coffee Chat.
 “It’s what we do every day in biotechnology to support people living with disease and to extend and enhance their lives in different ways.”

 “But that bigger sense of mission, of purpose, is very clear to us in the military and it’s equally clear in biotechnology,” he continued.